joanfx/wireshark-packet-analysis-lab/README.md

 2.  **Inspect DNS Query:** Double-clicked a DNS packet and expanded the **Domain Name System (query)** subtree to find the website name requested (`opensource.google.com`).
 3.  **Filter for HTTP:** Entered the filter `tcp.port == 80` to find unencrypted web traffic.
 4.  **Search the Data Payload:** Entered the content search filter `tcp contains "curl"` to find packets that included that specific text string in the data section.

 ---
+## What I Learned
+- Protocol Hierarchies: Gained hands-on experience navigating the encapsulated layers of a packet, specifically focusing on TCP flags and DNS query structures.

+- Filtering Logic: Mastered the use of Wireshark display filters (ip.addr, eth.addr, udp.port) to isolate targeted traffic in high-volume captures.

+- Payload Forensics: Learned to use content string searches (e.g., tcp contains "curl") to identify specific tools or commands used within the network stream.

+- Logical Troubleshooting: Applied a systematic approach to decapsulating traffic to find the "who, what, and where" of a network event.

+---